Thousands Of Israelis Now Call Berlin Home And Make Their Cultural Mark

 When Israeli clients close on a Berlin apartment, she takes them to a notary.
 Outside the window is a memorial marking a spot where Nazis shipped Jews off to concentration camps.

 "From the notary's office, we are looking down to this small memorial, and often I think, 'You see?
-We're back,'" Brautmann said.
+We're back,' " Brautmann said.
 "And this is a good feeling."